jimhester/blog/_posts/2018-08-22-debugging-rstudio.md

 You can get the PID (process identifier) of any R process by calling `Sys.getpid()` from the R console.
-Then you can have the debugger attach to this PID with the `-p` argument to lldb.
-However if you do this with the current RStudio release (v1.1) however you get this!
+Then you can have the debugger attach to this PID with the `-p` argument to lldb, e.g. `lldb -p 45323`.
+However if you do this with the current RStudio release (v1.1) you will get this!

 ![](http://lh3.googleusercontent.com/-IzfBppQwNQI/WAUEsgJwmnI/AAAAAAAAAXU/9aG6xKFRxY8/rstudio-bomb.png)

 I believe this occurs because of how RStudio detects if the R process is still running.
-When the debugger interrupts internal rsession process RStudio no longer thinks it has an active R session running, so shows the error bomb message.
+When the debugger interrupts internal rsession process RStudio no longer thinks it has an active R session running, so shows the error message.

 However you can work around this by using a feature of lldb I hadn't used until encountering this problem, `--waitfor`.
 This allows you to have lldb attach to